jrobbins/greens-io/README.md

 # UI and controls
-* Use keyboard or mouse to click buttons.
-There might be some other widgets too.
+* Use keyboard or mouse to click buttons and form widgets.
+Some widgets might be used in interesting ways.
 * A log of daily activity is shown on the right.
 * When some resource needs attention, it will sometimes display in red.
+(TODO)

 # Strategy